joinpursuit/FSW-School-Classes/README.md

 - Students

 ## Setup

+* Create a new project from scratch on your computer
+* Install express and write the boilerplate code to get it running
+* Create a new repository on github.
+DO NOT check the box to create a README file.
+* Follow the instructions on github for setting up a new project

+## Overview

 1. Take a look at the JavaScript Classes in the files [`Class.js`](./Class.js), [`School.js`](./School.js) and [`Student.js`](./Student.js).
 They will be our models for creating objects.